moode-player/docs/building_debian_packages.md

 # 1. Introduction
-This document describes the use of moOde with Debian packages.

-Using packages, among others, the following benefits:
+Using packages provides the following benefits:
 * Easy install/upgrade/downgrade/remove of software components.
 * Use of a package manager and a package repository.
 * Insight in the installed packages.
 * Uniform way of providing software components.
 * Automatic dependencies management (like downloading the required dependencies and preventing update/remove.
 * Decouple building from the moOde release.
-* Which results in easier development of moOde release and updates.
+* Easier development of moOde releases and updates.

-It should answers question about:
+This guide should answer question about:
 * Using the repo/packages
 * Building packages
 * Placing packages in the repo

-It doesn't try or even pretend to be an expert document about this topic.
-A lot of information is available on the net about using and building Debian packages.
+For additional detailed information about Debian packaging refer to the wide variety of Internet resources that are available.

 # 2. moOde vs Debian packages

-moOde is base on the Debian distribution raspbian OS.
-This document is written in mind with the migration of moOde from buster (moOde 7.x) to bullseye (moOde 8.x).
+moOde is base on the Debian distribution named Raspberry Pi OS (formerly Raspbian).
+This document is written in mind with the migration of moOde 7 series from Raspberry Pi OS (Buster) to Raspberry Pi OS (Bullseye) for moOde 8 series.

 moOde exists out-of 3 major parts:
 1. Raspbian OS + additional stock packages